atuttle/Taffy/ReadMe.md

 # Thanks for checking out Taffy!

-Taffy is a ColdFusion framework that helps you build RESTful web services with very little "boilerplate" code, very little configuration, and to be honest, very little effort.
+Taffy is a ColdFusion framework that helps you build RESTful web services with very little boilerplate code, very little configuration, and to be honest, very little effort.

 ## Documentation